Confinement and finite-range effects in a quasi-two-dimensional gas of fermionic dimers

-We carried out simulations using the fixed-node diffusion Monte Carlo (FN-DMC) method \cite{Anderson1975, Anderson1980}.
-This technique gives the lowest energy compatible with the nodal surface of the many-body wave function.
-If the nodal surface ansatz is exact, the fixed-node energy would also be exact, otherwise the FN method provides an upper bound to the ground-state energy \cite{Reynolds1982}.
+We carried out simulations using the fixed-node diffusion Monte Carlo (FN-DMC) method\cite{Anderson1975, Anderson1980}.
+This technique yields the lowest energy compatible with the nodal surface of the many-body wave function.
+If the nodal surface ansatz is exact, the fixed-node energy would also be exact, otherwise the FN method provides an upper bound to the ground-state energy\cite{Reynolds1982}.
 We chose the guiding wave function as a product of one-body terms and a determinant of pairs,

 where $\mathcal{A}$ denotes antisymmetrization, which ensures the Fermi-Dirac statistics under particle exchange.
 The one-body term, $f_1(\mathbf{r}_i)=\exp{(-\alpha z^2/l_F^2)}$, accounts for the external harmonic confinement along the $z$-direction, and the variational parameter $\alpha$ is optimized by minimizing the energy.
 For weak interactions, $\alpha \to 1/2$, corresponding to the single-particle ground state of a harmonic oscillator.
+We determined residual size effects by carrying out simulations with an increasing number of particles $N$ = 14, 38, and 66.
+We have verified that the finite-size correction to the energy for the considered particle numbers is below the reported statistical error.

 Deep into the BEC regime, tightly bound dimers behave as composite bosons with mass $m_B = 2 m_F$, density $n_B = n_F / 2$, and particle number $N_B = N_F / 2$.
 If the dimer size is small compared to the oscillator length $l_F$, the interactions between dimers remain governed by three-dimensional scattering.
-This allows one to relate the scattering length $a_B$ of bosonic dimers to the scattering length $a_F$ and the effective range $r_F$ of the fermionic atoms.
+This allows one to relate the scattering length $a_B$ of bosonic dimers to the scattering length $a_F$ and the effective range $r_F$ of the fermionic atoms (for definitions of the scattering length and effective range, see, for example, Eq.~(8.76) in 3D and Eq.~(8.82) in 2D in Ref.~\cite{CastinBookTomeII}).
 Explicit relations between the atomic parameters ($a_F$ and $r_F$), the dimer parameters ($a_B$ and $r_B$), and the interaction potential details (interaction range $R_0$ and the momentum $K_0$ associated with the potential depth) are given in Refs.\cite{Kirk, Deltuva, Braaten01, Pera}

 It can be anticipated that the composite nature of the molecular bosons manifests in finite-range corrections.
 In the situation in which the transverse motion is frozen in the ground state, the system can be effectively described as being two-dimensional.
 The relation between the 3D and 2D bosonic scattering lengths, including 3D finite–range corrections, is given by